DRDO Nishant: User trials and induction

 Nishant UAV again underwent crucial confirmatory user trials at Pokhran in April 2010.
 The trials began April 20 and were supposed to last for one week.
 A senior Army official at Pokhran said the trials are moving forward in a very satisfactory manner.
 “We are checking three crucial parameters: video quality, tracking ability and fall of gunshot [missed distance after firing].
 These input performances are critical to our operations in the forward areas,” the official said.
 DRDO has delivered the first four UAVs to the Indian Army at a cost of ₹800 million800 million ₹ ($17.9 million).

 According to The Times Of India, two UAVs crash-landed in Jaisalmer district near the India-Pakistan border due to change in wind direction on April 28 and April 30.
 Confirming the news, a DRDO official said, "The user trials were going on and during the flight there were some technical snags owing to which the craft was landed using parachutes."
 He said, "But the landing was done safely and no one was hurt in the process.
 Though before our officials could reach to get the craft back, villagers damaged the aircraft and took away some equipment."

 On 3 February 2011 Nishant UAV successfully completed confirmatory trials conducted by the Indian Army at Pokhran, Rajasthan.

 By 2011, four UAVs were delivered after long delays as part of the first phase of development.

 On 4 and 19 November 2015, the last two of the four Nishant UAV crashed in Pokhran, Rajasthan while earlier in April the same year, the other two Nishant UAVs crashed near Jaisalmer.
 The Nishant programme, costing a total of ₹90 crore, had been closed.
 The second phase as a part of which 8 UAVs and 2 ground systems were to be delivered was called off.
 The crashes were speculated due to technical issues in its recovery phase.
 The unit cost of the aircraft was ₹22 crore.

 Panchi UAV

-A wheeled version of the Nishant UAV, named Panchi, is under taxi trail as of September 2014, will be flight tested soon.
-UAV is capable of operating from semi-prepared runway, thereby reducing the turnaround time between missions, which is major advantage over the current catapult launched Nishant.
-As per the last report Panchi have been successfully completed 5 flights proving the concept of conventional take-off and landing.
+A wheeled version of the Nishant UAV, named Panchi (Bird) underwent taxi trails in September 2014.
+The UAV is capable of operating from semi-prepared runway, thereby reducing the turnaround time between missions, which is major advantage over the current catapult launched Nishant.
+Panchi has successfully completed 5 flights proving the concept of conventional take-off and landing.
 Data for aerodynamic, structure integrity and Flight control studies have been generated and analysed.